 Aside from the traditional garden bench or weatherproof dining set (though both still work) we’re seeing corner sofas and coffee tables dressing the patio too.

 Get your borders in orders with more of our garden ideas

-From designer egg chairs to Do It Yourself pallet sofas, you can create seating on any budget for any occasion.
-Whether that’s entertaining the masses at your next barbecue or curling up with a Richard and Judy Book Club special and working on that tan…
+From plush corner sofa sets and designer egg chairs to Do It Yourself pallet sofas, you can create the ideal outdoor seating on any budget for any occasion.
+Whether that’s entertaining at your next summer barbecue or curling up with a Richard and Judy Book Club special and working on that tan…

 So sit back and enjoy our garden seating ideas!

 1. Choose informal dining furniture

 Let your furniture choices dictate how you use the garden, by choosing a more informal and laid-back dining table with a corner sofa sets the scene for casual dining.
 A comfy corner sofa at the dining tables helps to make the area feel more inviting at alternative times of the day – not such while you’re serving lunch or dinner.

 2. Make multipurpose seating work for your outdoor space

 If you have a small garden or indeed a small budget, opt for multipurpose seating solution such as pouffes and floor cushions.
 They can be used as extra seating when required but remain useful as alternative accessories – a footstool is the perfect accompaniment to a garden armchair, to pop feet up and enjoy a snooze in the sunshine.